 I thought financial aid doesn’t include loans.
 Why do I see loans on my financial aid award?

 Northwestern is required to inform students of their eligibility to borrow optional federal subsidized and unsubsidized student loans.
 While loans are not offered on an initial award to meet your institutional need, most students are eligible to borrow federal loans as a financing option.
-You can accept or decline your optional loans in CAESAR > Financial Aid > Accept/Decline Financial Aid.
-Accepting or declining loans will not have any impact on your other financial aid.
+Students can accept or decline their optional loans in CAESAR > Financial Aid > Accept/Decline Financial Aid.
+Accepting or declining loans will not have any impact on other financial aid.

-Can I borrow less than the amount that was offered?
+Can students borrow less than the amount that was offered?

-Your Expected Family Contribution (EFC) is an estimate of the amount your family will be expected to contribute for your annual college expenses.
-Your family contribution is not the amount you will owe to Northwestern, but an estimate of total “out-of-pocket” costs.
-The EFC is calculated based on your family’s unique financial circumstances, as reported on your financial aid application, including the FAFSA, College Board CSS Profile, and other documents.
+The family contribution is an estimate of the amount a family will be expected to contribute for annual college expenses.
+The family contribution is not the amount a family will owe to Northwestern, but an estimate of total “out-of-pocket” costs.
+The family contribution is calculated based on a family’s unique financial circumstances, as reported on the financial aid application, including the FAFSA, College Board CSS Profile, and other documents.